 Campbell says, from his point of view, flexible working allows him to stay focused both psychologically and emotionally.
 It also lets him do his job without worrying about how to squeeze in some of life's practicalities, such as making a doctor's appointment or going to the gym.

-"Delivering outcomes for our business and our clients is key – you’re still accountable to for getting the work done.
+"Delivering outcomes for our business and our clients is key – you’re still accountable for getting the work done.
 But if I wasn't able to be flexible it could be quite stressful and distracting."

 Campbell says that over his time at Macquarie, he's noticed flexible working has become both more available and more advocated for in the culture.